isomerpages/gb-assist/pages/solutionrepo/solution1198.md

 ---
-title: COVID-19 Support SYNERG Online Collaboration Too - Microsoft 365
+title: Shortcuts Version 8 - Shortcuts Fusion + Network Client
 permalink: /productivity-solutions-grant/solutionrepo/solution1198
 ---

 #### Description

-SYNERG Online Collaboration Tool offers businesses with either the Microsoft 365 or G Suite option.
-Both options offer an integrated enterprise suite of office productivity and collaboration tools developed by Microsoft and Google respectively.
-The cloud-based platforms provide for an easy to use remote working solution that comes with business email, virtual meeting/video conferencing tools, and secure cloud storage.
+Shortcuts Fusion/SMART is a salon management solution for hair beauty spa and retail businesses.
+The solution includes functions from appointment booking to point of sales to clients management to inventory to marketing to report and more.
+Functions can be both online and offline.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Synergtech-OnlineCollab_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Serixx_20200501_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria